litmuschaos/v1-litmus-docs/docs/chaosexperiment-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.spec.definition.image</code> allows the developers to specify their experiment images which can be used for debugging purposes or creating a new experiment out of it.You can also override this image from ChaosEngine by providing the image name in <code>.spec.experiments[].spec.components.experimentImage</code></td>
+  <td>The <code>.spec.definition.image</code> allows the developers to specify their experiment images.
+Typically set to the Litmus <code>go-runner</code> or the <code>ansible-runner</code>.
+This feature of the experiment enables BYOC (BringYourOwnChaos), where developers can implement their own variants of a standard chaos experiment</td>
 </tr>
 </table>